DOWNLOAD THE DIAL-A-RIDE SERVICE GUIDE | ENGLISH

 SENIOR/DISABLED DIAL-A-RIDE SERVICE

-Seniors age 65 and above and persons with disabilities are eligible for local Dial-A-Ride service within a single city and within three-quarters of a mile of local fixed-route bus service and during the hours of bus service operation.
+Seniors age 65 and above and persons with disabilities are eligible for local Dial-A-Ride service within a single city and within three-quarters of a mile of local fixed-route bus service during the hours of bus service operation.
 Transportation is provided only within the city in which your trip begins.
-Companions may come along if space permits and if they are a senior or a person with a disability.
-Companions will be required to pay a fare.
-Children are not eligible to ride along on the Senior/Disabled Dial-A-Ride service.

-To schedule a ride on on local Senior/Disabled Dial-A-Ride service, simply call 1-800-795-7887 and book your trip.
+To schedule a ride on local Senior/Disabled Dial-A-Ride service, simply call 1-800-795-7887 to establish a local record and book your trip.
 No application is required.
-On your first trip only, you will be required to present proof of disability or age eligibility at the pick-up location.
+On your first trip you will be required to present proof of disability or age eligibility (65+) at the pick-up location.
+Photo identification will also be required for each trip.

 OTHER DIAL-A-RIDE SERVICES